Queen's College, Melbourne: Traditions

-Every Monday (previously both Monday and Tuesday night) Queen's College students must wear their academic gowns and venture down to Eakins dining hall to sit for a Formal Dinner.
+Every Monday is Formal Dinner where Queen's College students wear their black academic gowns during dinner at Eakins dining hall.

-The Master reads out a prayer whilst all students stand.
-Once the prayer is finished, dinner is served.

-A Queen's College traditional method of serving food is incorporated in the dinner.
-One end of the table serves meat, while the other serves vegetables.

-A tradition brought from the Oxbridge college systems is the wearing of tweed to formal dinners, which is an optional tradition that most students no longer observe.

 The "spoon-bang" is still observed with vigor at the start of formal dinners to celebrate the winning of Queen's College teams in sports, cultural and academic competitions.

 Arms

 The college's coat of arms celebrates its founding as a Methodist institution, in the tradition of the 18th-century Anglican cleric John Wesley.
 It has the following heraldic description: